ankita-kalra/computer-vision-spells/canny.md

 Here we will learn about canny edge detection.
 There are 4 most important steps in it.
 Let's go through it one by one.

-### Gaussian Noise Filtering
+### 1 - Gaussian Noise Filtering

-1. Filter out any noise.
+ Filter out any noise.
 The Gaussian filter is used for this purpose.

-### Intensity Gradient
+### 2 - Intensity Gradient Convolution

 2. Find the intensity gradient of the image.
 Apply a pair of convolution masks in x and y directions.
 Consequently, we find the gradient strength by taking the combined L2 norm and calculate the direction by finding arctan in x and y direction. .
 The direction is rounded to one of four possible angles (namely 0, 45, 90 or 135).